Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 ## Market Creation and Handler Implementation

-Now to continue our fixes to our setup we'll need to register a market in the `Morpho` contract which we can do by adding the following to our setup:
+Now to continue the fixes to our setup we'll need to register a market in the `Morpho` contract which we can do by adding the following to our setup:

 ```javascript
     function setup() internal virtual override {